-The Aesthetic Pattern of Experience
+2.3 The Aesthetic Pattorn of Experience.

 There exists in man an exuberance above and beyond the biological account-books of purposeful pleasure and pain.
-Conscious living is itself a joy that reveals its spontaneous authenticity in the untiring play of children, in the strenuous games of youth, in the exhilaration of sun-lit morning air, in the sweep of a broad perspective, in the swing of a melody.
-Such delight is not, perhaps, exclusively human, for kittens play and snakes are charmed.
-But neither is it merely biological.
-One can well suspect that health and exercise are not the dominant motive in the world of sport; and it seems a little narrow to claim that good meals and fair women are the only instances of the aesthetic.
-Rather, one is led to acknowledge that experience can occur for the sake of experiencing, that it can slip beyond the confines of serious-minded biological purpose, and that this very liberation is a spontaneous, self-justifying joy.
+Conscious living is itself a joy that reveals its spontaneous authenticity in the untiring play of children, in the strenvous games of youth, in the exhilaration of sun-lit morning air, in the sweep of a broad perspective, in the swing of a melody.
+Such delight is not, perhaps, exclusively human, for kittens play and snakes "ut neither is it merely biological.
+One can well suspect are charmed. that health and exercise are not the dominant motice in the world of sport; and it seems a little narrow to claim that good meals and fair wo men are the only instances of the aesthetic.
+Rather, one is led to acknowledge that experience can occur for the sake of experiencing, that it can slip beyond the confines of sorious-minded biological purpose, and that this very liberation is a spontaneous, self-justifying joy.

 Moreover, just as the mathematician grasps intelligible forms in schematic images, just as the scientist seeks intelligible systems that cover the data of his field, so too the artist exercises his intelligence in discovering ever novel forms that unify and relate the contents and acts of aesthetic experience.
 Still, sense does not escape one master merely to fall into the clutches of another.
 Art is a two-fold freedom.
-As it liberates experience from the drag of biological purposiveness, so it liberates intelligence from the wearying constraints of mathematical proofs, scientific verifications, and common
+As it liberates experience from the drag of biological purposiveness, so it liberates intelligence from the wearying constraints of mathematical proofs, scientific verifications, and common sense factualness.
+For the validation of the artistic idea is the artistic deed.
+The artist establishes his insignts, not by proof or verification, but by skilfully embodying them in colors and shapes, in sounds and movements, in the unfolding situations and actions of fiction.
+To the spontaneous joy of conscious living there is added the spontaneous joy of free intellectual creation.